 The worst thing about this story is the fact that this child is not alone.
-At Syria Relief, our team have a waiting list, brimming with names, of vulnerable children under 16.
-Each one of them are in a desperate situation and are waiting to be supported.
+At Syria Relief, our team has a waiting list, brimming with names, of vulnerable children under 16.
+Each one of them is in a desperate situation and are waiting to be supported.
 For a single donation of £360, you can support a child inside Syria for one year.

 Despite the efforts of so many charities this month, there are still thousands of children in desperate need.
 Don’t let this Ramadan pass you by without offering these children the support they need.